marcel-utz/MagRes-Back-to-work/message-to-researcher.md

 at the appropriate section) when you are done with a task, and enter your name and the date/time.

+For your information, the full schedule for these preparations can be accessed here.

-Access to building follows the established protocol, with the exception that you do not have to send an email to Sally Dady; she will be informed of the plan centrally.
+Access to building follows the established key user access protocol, with the exception that you do not have to send an email to Sally Dady; she will be informed of the plan centrally.